Boise City and Owyhee Stage Road; 1864

 1938 Metsker Map

 Arthur lived there with his wife, Mary Hallock Foote, a celebrated author and illustrator.
-During their time at this location, Mary wrote two of her notable books: Edith Bonham and Chosen Valley.
+During their time in the area, Mary wrote two of her notable books: Edith Bonham and The Chosen Valley.
+Around the turn of the century, the Footes sold their property to Andrew Hervey Eagleson.
+The original house and outbuildings were later demolished.

 In 1925, while Boise’s new depot and mainline rail service were under construction, John and Harry Eagleson proposed the creation of a new country club on the former Foote Ranch.
-By the 1920s, the property, located south of Overland and bordering Roosevelt Street, was known as the Eagleson Ranch.
-During a meeting to discuss the project, prominent Boise advocate Peter E. Cavaney emphasized the need to promote the city, declaring:
+By the 1920s, the property—located south of Overland Road and bordering Roosevelt Street—was known as the Eagleson Ranch.

 “Boise has been nestled here by the hills for 50 years, and the world has been going by.
 We are the least advertised city in the Northwest.
 Tourists don’t know of Boise.
 The young men are not going to stay in a town that is not going ahead.
 The wealthy Easterners are coming west, and Boise is not getting any of them.
 We need to go out after these tourists and advertise.”